frees-io/frees-rpc-workshop/README.md

 ### RPC Server

-All the code about this subsection will be placed at [./server/src/main/scala/](./server/src/main/scala/).
+All the code about this subsection will be placed at `server.scala` in [./server/src/main/scala/](./server/src/main/scala/).

 * Concurrent Monad definition.
 In this case we could add a type alias for simplicity.
 This might be placed inside a `package object`, for example: